jmnorheim/Movi.com/README.md

 ## We would like you to test the following:
 - Register, Log in and Log out
 - Navigate between different pages
-- Test filtering, sorting, and search
+- Test filtering, sorting, and search on HomePage
+- Test pagination
+- Try creating and deleting libraries
+- Try adding movies to libraries + favorites
+- Try deleting movies from libraries + favorites
+- Test responsive design on all pages

 ## Students